-The first time I made these cookies, I actually thought that they could have been mintier.
-Below, I adjusted the recipe to 2-3 teaspoons.
+The first time I made this Thin Mint Sandwich Cookies Recipe, I actually thought that they could have been mintier.
+Below, I adjusted this Thin Mint Sandwich Cookies Recipe to 2-3 teaspoons.
 Before baking, taste the dough and see if it’s minty enough for you.
-Keep in mind that some of the mint taste will bake off.
+Keep in mind that some of the mint taste will bake-off.

 Adapted from Leite’s Culinaria

 Half a cup of unsweetened cocoa powder, like Guittard

 Half a teaspoon of baking soda

 Three-fourth cup of organic cane sugar

 Six tablespoons of organic non-hydrogenated shortening, like Spectrum